 So disciplines are a very wide range of subject.
 It includes worldly affairs to spiritual matters.
 Human degeneration and progress are connecting with disciplines.
-In the world, many problems and sufferings arise from humans without disciplines.
-Therefore, disciplines are fundamentally important.
+In the world, many sufferings and arise from problems humans without disciplines Therefore, fundamentally disciplines. are important.
 We can justify a nation and people by its standards of discipline.